 Interested in learning more?

 Would you like to receive additional information?
-To request a customized view book, or speak with an admissions counselor please fill out the form below.
+To receive an invitation to one of our virtual information sessions and live chat, or speak with an admissions counselor please fill out the form below.

 How to Apply

 To apply, fill out the online undergraduate application and pay the $50.00 application fee.
 Once submitted in order to complete your application please send your official transcript(s) from every college/university you have attempted credit from in order to complete the application for a decision.
 We will let you know if we need your secondary school record as well.

 Transcripts and other materials can be send via email to firstname.lastname@example.org create new emailor mailed to:

 Danbury, CT 06810 USA

 In order to qualify as a transfer applicant students must have earned 12 or more college credits since their high school graduation, with only 3 allowed from CLEP-type exams.

 A 2.0 cumulative grade point average (GPA) from all previous college level study is required for consideration for transfer admission to Western Connecticut State University.
 A 2.0 GPA does not guarantee admission to the University, and students are encouraged to perform to the best of their abilities academically so as to enhance their application for admission.